fmichel/MaDKit/README.md

 In contrast to conventional approaches, which are mostly agent-centered, MaDKit follows an organization-centered approach ([OCMAS][1]): There is no predefnied agent model in MaDKit.

+Especially, MaDKit does not enforce any consideration about the internal structure of agents, thus allowing a developer to freely implements its own agent architectures.

 So, MaDKit is built upon the AGR (Agent/Group/Role) organizational model: Agents play roles in groups and thus create artificial societies.

 [1]: http://www.lirmm.fr/~fmichel/publi/pdfs/ferber04ocmas.pdf